Skip to main content

 • Kate Smith

-Kate is a big picture thinker, a bridge builder and a passionate soil health advocate.
-She grew up in rural southern Wisconsin and spent most of her time outdoors riding horses, working on various farming operations, and being with family.
-During this time Kate developed a deep appreciation for plants, animals, agriculture and natural resources.
-Kate pursued those passions at the University of Nebraska – Lincoln studying Animal Science and Grazing Livestock Systems.
-After earning her degrees, Kate married her best friend and started working full time for Green Cover as a Sales Representative, gaining experience as a cover crop expert.
-After a couple sales seasons, Kate jumped to the Marketing team to hone her creative writing and process organization skills.
-Kate and her husband, Ben now reside in the rolling hills of Green County, Wisconsin.
-When she's not writing stories and organizing systems, Kate enjoys spending time outdoors, with her family, and seeks every opportunity to visit a lake during the summer.
+Kate grew up in rural southern Wisconsin and spent most of her time outdoors and working on various farming operations.
+During this time she developed a deep appreciation for plants, animals, food, agriculture and natural resources and the way in which they all work together.
+Kate went to college at the University of Nebraska - Lincoln studying Animal Science and Grazing Livestock Systems.
+After college, Kate started working full time for Green Cover as a Sales Representative, gaining experience in the cover crop world.
+After a couple sales seasons, Kate transitioned to the marketing team helping write articles and organize processes.
+Kate and her husband, Ben now reside in Monroe, Wisconsin.
+Kate enjoys spending time outdoors, with her family, and seeks every opportunity to visit a lake during the summer.
+She enjoys leaning about soil, plant, and animal health and how it relates to human health.

 Know a friend who would benefit from this article?
 Share it with them: